 A nod towards the youngest viewers, as well as the festival organisers, will be the Polish version of the interactive show KUUKI, which means AIR in Japanese.
 The performance was created in 2015 as a Polish-Japanese co-production and is still shown in both countries.
 The Polish counterpart of the project is the Art Fraction Foundation, but during the festival the audience will also have a chance to watch a twin version of the show performed by Japanese actors.

-The Polish programme would not be complete without Baj Theatre, the oldest Polish theatre for young audiences operating for over eighty years.
+The Polish programme would not be complete without Baj Theatre, the oldest Polish theatre for young audiences operating for over ninety years.
 In Okinawa, Baj Theatre will present two shows: The Little Book introducing the youngest viewers to the world of theatre and offering them an adventure with a book full of fascinating images, and Old-School attempting to acquaint a little older audience with the topic of growing up and old age.